jmsardina/smart-goal-setter/README.md

 ## License

 Goaly is MIT Licensed.
-See LICENSE for details.
+See LICENSE for details.# goal-tracking